connorlubsen/connorlubsen.github.io/index.md

 - Research Assistant on the WYAct EPSCoR grant, helping Wyoming anticipate climate change impacts on water resources in the state.

 Course Instructor <br>
+_Jan 2026 - May 2026_
+- Teaching Risk Management
+- Focuses on current risk managment techniques applied to commercial and personal settings.
+- Explain the meaning of Qinancial risk management and enterprise risk management.
+- Covers the major methods of handling risk  (avoidance, loss prevention, loss reduction, retention, noninsurance transfer, and insurance).

+Course Instructor <br>
 _Aug 2025 - Dec 2025_
-- Teaching Computational Economics, Python Section
+- Taught Computational Economics, Python Section
 - Focuses on how to use the python code language as a medium of analysis for Economic questions and research.

 * * *